Evan Longoria Player Props: Diamondbacks vs. Rockies

 Evan Longoria At The Plate

-- Longoria has two doubles, two home runs and three walks while hitting .229.
+- Longoria has two doubles, two home runs and three walks while batting .208.

-- Longoria has gotten at least one hit in 46.7% of his games this year (seven of 15), with at least two hits three times (20.0%).
+- Longoria has picked up a hit in 43.8% of his 16 games this season, with multiple hits in 18.8% of them.

-- He has hit a long ball in two of 15 games played this season, and in 3.8% of his plate appearances.
+- He has hit a long ball in two of 16 games played this year, and in 3.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.